China swipes at 'hysterical' U.S. at global security gathering

 The balloon spat had prompted Blinken to postpone a planned visit to Beijing.
 That Feb.
 5-6 trip would have been the first by a U.S. secretary of state to China in five years and was seen by both sides as an opportunity to stabilise ties.

-On its part, Washington is hoping to put a "floor" under relations that hit a dangerous low in August with China's reaction to a visit to Taiwan by then-U.S. House Speaker Nancy Pelosi.
+On its part, Washington has been hoping to put a "floor" under relations that hit a dangerous low in August with China's reaction to a visit to Taiwan by then-U.S. House Speaker Nancy Pelosi.

+Blinken is set to depart Munich on Sunday morning.
+A failure by the two diplomats to get together in a meeting could be seen as a further blow to the already strained relationship.

 THINKING CALMLY